How can I integrate Yoga Therapy in my professional life?

-Shortly after that, you realize you have to pay the rent.
+Shortly after that, you realise you have to pay the rent.
 Plus, there are millions of other yoga teachers out there, trying to do exactly the same as you.
-All of them with their 200 hours Yoga Alliance –registered diplomas.
+All of them with their 200 hour Yoga Alliance–registered diplomas.

 So, you scramble to run around from one class to another for a very small amount of money, keep on “subbing” in fear that you might not be included in your yoga community, teach your neighbours for peanuts, and combine your yoga teaching side-job with a proper one that pays the bills.